Locally moving groups and laminar actions on the line: Differentiable actions of general locally moving groups

-\end{enumerate} Moreover the second case occurs if and only if $\varphi([G_c, G_c])$ has fixed points, in which case the action of $[G_c, G_c]$ on each connected component of its support is semi-conjugate to its standard action on $X$. \end{thm}
+\begin{thm} For $X= (a, b)$, let $G\subseteq \homeo_0(X)$ be locally moving, and write $N=[G_c,G_c]$.
+Then, every irreducible action $\varphi\colon G\to \Diff^1_0(\R)$ satisfies one of the following: \begin{itemize} \item either $\varphi$ is semi-conjugate to the standard action of $G$ on $X$,or \item $\varphi$ is semi-conjugate to an action that factors through the quotient $G/N$. \end{itemize} Moreover, the second case occurs if and only if $\varphi(N)$ has fixed points, in which case the $\varphi$-action of $N$ on each connected component of its support is semi-conjugate to its standard action on $X$. \end{thm}

-\begin{proof}[Proof of Theorem \ref{t-lm-C1}] Assume by contradiction that $\varphi\colon G\to \Diff^1_0(\R)$ is an action which is not semi-conjugate to the standard action on $X$, nor to any action of the quotient $G/[G_c,G_c]$.
-In particular $\varphi$ must be faithful.